juliardi/yii2-captcha/README.md

 An integer value to set the width of generated CAPTCHA image
 - `height`
 An integer value to set the height of generated CAPTCHA image
+- `quality`
+An integer value to set the quality of generated CAPTCHA image

 ##### View file
 Add the following code to your view to render CAPTCHA image and input.